 Timing Is Key to Avoid License Suspension

 You have 10 days from your arrest to request a hearing.
-It’s absolutely essential that you get strong legal representation within that time.
+You must get strong legal representation within that time.
 License suspension is mandatory in California, and the only way out of it is through this hearing.
 You don’t want to waste any time building a strong case against suspension.

 Don’t Lose Your License Without a Fight